ameliabedelia/fi_fsu/content/authors/lea/_index.md

 - Researchers
 ---

-Lea is in the coursework portion of the MSc in Bioinformatics at the University of Jena and a student assistant in the group.
+Lea is completing a MSc in Bioinformatics at the University of Jena and performing her thesis projects in the group.
+She was selected for the FSU Honours Programme and also works as a student assistant in the group, providing bioinformatic support to genomic and transcriptomic projects.
 Previously, she completed her bachelor thesis in the group studying the genomes of *Aspergillus* cryptic species.
 In her free time she loves baking, solving Sudokus and going on long walks or hikes with her friends.